 Step 2 – Allow bootloader unlocking in Developer options > enableOEM unlocking.

-Step 4 – Long press volume up to unlock the bootloader.
+Step 4 – Long press Volume Up button to unlock the bootloader.
 This will wipe your data and automatically reboot.

 Step 5 – Go through the initial setup.
 If you are looking to flash a ROM or mod after this, check if that requires a data-wipe, if it does, you can skip through the setup as you would be prompted again.